Kaixhin/dockerfiles/README.md

 The container must have all NVIDIA devices attached to it for CUDA to work properly.
 Therefore the command will be as such: `docker run -it --device /dev/nvidiactl --device /dev/nvidia-uvm --device /dev/nvidia0 kaixhin/cuda`.
 With 4 GPUs this would also have to include `--device /dev/nvidia1 --device /dev/nvidia2 --device /dev/nvidia3`.

+NVIDIA now has an [experimental project](https://github.com/NVIDIA/nvidia-docker) which relies on a wrapper script to improve the usage of CUDA Docker containers.
+This is an alternative, but not a replacement, for this project.

 Helpers
 -------